venkat1707/anz-hybrid-labs/Guide/_index.md

 #### Module overview

-Azure Update Manager is the new service that unifies all VMs running in Azure together with Azure Arc, putting all update tasks in 1 common area for all supported Linux and Windows versions.
+Azure Update Manager is a service that unifies all VMs running in Azure together with Azure Arc, putting all update tasks in 1 common area for all supported Linux and Windows versions.
 This service is NOT dependent on Log analytics agent.
 (The older Azure Automation Update service relies on Log Analytics agent)

 Extended Security Updates (ESU) for older Windows like Windows 2012 and 2012R2 are also available through this service (Free for Azure VMs, and an opt-in paid service for Arc).
 These modules will take a while to run, up to 15 minutes for each VM, due to processing required at the various VMs, although it is all running simultaneously.

-This new service is currently in preview and has no powershell scripting option (as of Aug 2023)

 #### Onboarding the Arc-enabled servers